-E.7.
-This is covered in paragraphs 1.33 - 1.34 of this LAA.
+E.6.
 Approximately 260,000 tonnes of crushed rock was imported by road in 2014, primarily from Somerset.
 There are no planning restrictions on the amount that can enter Dorset this way and Somerset's landbank is adequate to maintain sales so subject to other constraints (e.g. traffic volumes) it is expected that supply will be maintained and can increase to meet demand as required.